ru4871SG/activity-tracker-with-gpt-4/README.md

 To run this app in your localhost, just type `flask run` in your Terminal.
 Make sure you have installed all the necessary libraries (I will provide requirements.txt later).

-Once you are able to run the app locally, you can test it by using the uploaded csv sample files here, test.csv and test2.csv, to test how GPT-4 is able to detect and analyze the activities from the "Activity" column.
+Once you are able to run the app locally, you can test it by using the uploaded csv sample files here, test.csv and test2.csv, to test how GPT-4 is able to detect and rate the activities from the "Activity" column.

 ## Future Updates

-This app is still at its earliest stage.
+This app is still at its early stage.
 I have not refactored most of the codes.
-In the future versions, I will also include an automatic data visualization feature (I am thinking to use the Bokeh library for this) that takes the arguments from GPT-4 analysis of the uploaded activities.
-I also have some plans to include other file formats and automatic syncing to third-party apps.
+In the future versions, I will include other file formats and automatic syncing to third-party apps.